 Tiramisu

-- Add the greek yogurt, marscapone cheese, honey and vanilla to a food processor bowl, and process for 30-45 seconds, until mixture is very smooth.
-This can also be done by hand.
+- Add the Greek yogurt, mascarpone cheese, honey and vanilla to a food processor bowl, and process for 30-45 seconds, until mixture is very smooth.
+This can also be done by hand but will take longer to fully incorporate the mascarpone.

-- Put Kahlua in a small bowl, then dip cooled lady fingers in, soaking the bottom half of each one.
+- Add Kahlua (or espresso + honey) in a small bowl.
+Dip cooled lady fingers in, soaking the bottom half of each one.
 Arrange soaked lady fingers along the bottom of a 8×8 baking dish.
 Cover the lady fingers with 1 cup of yogurt mixture, 1 teaspoon cocoa powder, 1/2 teaspoon cinnamon powder, and 1 tablespoon chopped dark chocolate.

 - Repeat for 2 more layers.